 LTA awards 3 contracts worth S$596m for future Jurong Region Line

-SEMBCORP Design and Construction, Daelim Industrial Co and China Communications Construction Co have snagged three civil contracts worth some S$596 million to design and construct four Jurong Region Line (JRL) stations and their associated viaducts, the Land Transport Authority (LTA) announced on Thursday.
+A UNIT of Mainboard-listed Chip Eng Seng Corporation and two other firms have snagged three civil contracts worth some S$596 million to design and construct four Jurong Region Line (JRL) stations and their associated viaducts, the Land Transport Authority (LTA) announced on Thursday.

+The largest contract, valued at S$226.6 million, was awarded to Sembcorp Design and Construction, a wholly-owned subsidiary of property and construction group Chip Eng Seng.
+In a regulatory filing on Thursday evening, Chip Eng Seng noted that the contract is expected to contribute positively to its net tangible assets and earnings per share for the current financial year ending Dec 31, 2020.

+Chip Eng Seng last traded at S$0.59 on Thursday, down 0.5 Singapore cent or 0.8 per cent before its request for a trading halt at 12.44pm.
+Following this announcement, the company requested for the lifting of this trading halt slightly before 4pm on the same day.

-The contract awarded to Sembcorp Design and Construction is valued at S$226.6 million.
-It comprises the design and construction of Gek Poh and Tawas stations, as well as two viaducts with a total length of 1.3 kilometres – one along Jurong West Street 75 and another between the two stations.
+The contract awarded to Sembcorp Design and Construction comprises the design and construction of Gek Poh and Tawas stations, as well as two viaducts with a total length of 1.3 kilometres – one along Jurong West Street 75 and another between the two stations.
 Both stations with working names are expected to be completed in 2026.
 Sembcorp Design and Construction is also currently involved in constructing the Marina South station on the Thomson-East Coast Line (TEL).

 Separately, the contract awarded to South Korea-based contractor Daelim Industrial Co is valued at S$197.4 million.
 It comprises the design and construction of Jurong East station and a 0.5 km viaduct.